Amir Khan’s next move: Legacy overshadows Grudge

 His welterweight career effectively was put on hold until this year.
 But Khan knows those huge names he desires are there as long as he stays in the win column.

-Should Khan accept the Crawford offer, the pressure would then fall on promoter Eddie Hearn to find a tough opponent for Brook.
+Should Khan accept the Crawford offer, the pressure would fall on promoter Eddie Hearn to find a tough opponent for Brook.

 A massive win for Khan against Crawford would push Brook even further away unless he beats a top contender to earn his shot at the strap.